candyhunterz/house-scorecard/README.md

 5.  **Deploy:** Click "Deploy".

 **Important:** After deploying the frontend, remember to add your Vercel app's URL to the `CORS_ALLOWED_ORIGINS` list in the backend `settings.py` and redeploy the backend for the change to take effect.

+## Contributing

+Contributions are welcome!
+Please follow the existing code style and conventions.
+If you'd like to contribute, please fork the repository and open a pull request.

 ## Recent Updates (Latest Version)